janderssonse/ort-ci-gitlab/README.md

 ```
 This should analyse the project and generate report artifacts in various formats.

-For further configuration options, see [ci-templates/.ort-scan-template.yml](ci-templates/.ort-scan-template.yml), or check Run Pipeline to get an overview.
+For further configuration options, see [the variables configuration doc](https://github.com/janderssonse/ort-ci-base/blob/main/docs/variables.adoc) or [ci-templates/.ort-scan-template.yml](ci-templates/.ort-scan-template.yml), or check Run Pipeline to get an overview.

 Run Pipeline Example Overview:
 <img src="https://user-images.githubusercontent.com/37870813/165504825-397424a9-0799-4fcf-ab8d-56e48c1fc6ca.png" width="700" height="454">

-There are plenty of configurations, but they should all have descriptions, and will be described here to, in the future.

 ### Where can the results be found?

-To the right of the finised Pipelines summary page, there is a dedicated section for artifacts.
+To the right of the finished Pipelines summary page, there is a dedicated section for artifacts.
 Here's a screenshot of something you might see:

 <img src="https://user-images.githubusercontent.com/37870813/165504185-959f2c80-b646-4093-9ed5-be9b8a5f87b3.png" width="700" height="114">

+### Extension templates

+#### Build and promote a image with kaniko and crane on k8s

+To-Do: Describe ci-templates/imagebuild/.ort-kaniko-build-template.yml

+#### Posting a CycloneDXBom to [DependencyTrack](https://dependencytrack.org/)

+To-Do: Describe ci-templates/integration/.post-bom-to-dependencytrack.yml

 ## Development